Detecting Training Data of Large Language Models via Expectation Maximization: Method

-Algorithm~\ref{alg:recallpp} summarizes the overall procedure of \ours.
-We begin with an initial assignment of membership scores using any existing off-the-shelf MIA method such as Loss~\citep{yeom2018privacy} or Min-K\%++~\citep{zhang2024min} (Line 1).
-We calculate prefix scores $r(p)$ using membership scores and then update membership scores $f(x)$ using prefix scores.
-The update rule of prefix scores (Line 3) and membership scores (Line 4) is a design choice.
-We repeat this process iteratively until convergence (Line 5).
-Since \ours~is a general framework, all components, including initialization, score update rules, and stopping criteria, are subject to modification for further improvement.
+To address the practical setting where neither labeled non-members nor reliable prompt effectiveness can be assumed, we propose \ours{}, a fully unsupervised method that jointly estimates prefix effectiveness and membership likelihood using an expectation-maximization (EM) procedure.

-\paragraph{Update Rule for Prefix Scores} Our observation in \S\ref{sec:observation} shows that AUC-ROC is an effective function $S$ to calculate prefix scores given ground truth labels.
-Because we do not have labels, we can assign membership labels using the current membership scores $f$ and a threshold $\tau$ to use them as approximate labels to calculate prefix scores: $\text{AUC-ROC}(\{(\recall_p(x), \delta(f(x) > \tau) | x \in D_{test}) \})$.
-The value of $\tau$ could be chosen as a specific percentile in the score distributions to decide the portion of members and non-members.
-Using a median (50\% percentile) is a simple and practical choice because a test dataset is usually balanced.
-Instead of approximating hard labels, we can compare the ranks of $\recall_p(x)$ and the ranks of $f(x)$ on $D_{test}$ because the relative order among other data matters rather than the absolute values.
-We can use the average difference in ranks as $\sum_{x \in \test} \| \text{rank}(\recall_p(x)) - \text{rank}(f(x)) \|$ or rank correlation coefficients such as Kendall's tau~\citep{kendall1938new} and Spearman's rho~\citep{spearman1961proof}.
+Let $f(x)$ denote the membership score for each test example $x \in \test$, and $r(p)$ denote the effectiveness score of a prefix $p$.
+The key insight is that membership scores and prefix scores can reinforce each other: better membership estimates allow more accurate estimation of prefix effectiveness, and more reliable prefixes lead to improved membership predictions.
+This mutual dependency motivates an iterative procedure in which each set of scores is refined based on the other.

-\paragraph{Update Rule for Membership Scores} Our observation in \S\ref{sec:observation} shows that a negative prefix score can be used as a good membership score.
-Alternatively, we can choose candidates with top-$k$ prefix scores to construct a prefix and calculate membership scores using ReCaLL with this prefix: $f(x) = \recall_{p}(x)$ where $p = p_1 \oplus p_2 \oplus \cdots \oplus p_n$ and $p_i \in \mathrm{argtopk}_{x \in \test} r(x)$.
-How to order $p_i$ in $p$ is also a design choice.
-Intuitively, we can place them in reverse order of the prefix score since a data point closer to the target text will have a larger impact on the likelihood.
+Algorithm~\ref{alg:recallpp} outlines the overall procedure of \ours.
+We initialize membership scores using any existing off-the-shelf MIA method such as Loss~\citep{yeom2018privacy} or Min-K\%++~\citep{zhang2024min} (Line 1).
+We then alternate between two updates: (1) estimating prefix scores $r(p)$ based on current membership scores $f(x)$ (Line 3), and (2) updating $f(x)$ using the refined $r(p)$ (Line 4).
+This process continues until convergence (Line 5).
+As \ours{} is a general framework, initialization, score update rules, stopping criteria, and datasets can be adapted to different applications.